subes/leveldb/README.md

 ## Performance

-Benchmark test where ported to Java from original `db_bench` program.
+Benchmark test is a port to Java of original `db_bench` program.
-Benchmark Java code is not the same in native code, we need to take in consideration JVM environment.
-An additional option `jvm_warm_up_iterations` was added to configure the number of warm up runs to execute before displaying results.
+For better result in JVM environment, an additional option `jvm_warm_up_iterations` is available to configure the number of warm up runs to execute before displaying results.

 ### Setup

-We use a data base with a million entries.
+We use a database with a million entries.
 Each entry has a 16 byte key, and a 100 byte value.
 Values used by the benchmark compress to about half their original size.
 Snappy artifact use for benchmark is: `org.xerial.snappy:snappy-java:jar:1.1.2.6`

     LevelDB:    iq80 leveldb version 0.11